 Louisiana licenses dietitians and requires a license to provide nutrition care.
 The law states “No person shall use the titles “dietitian,” “dietician,” or “nutritionist” or any abbreviation or facsimile thereof unless he is licensed in accordance with the provisions of this Chapter and is engaged in the practice of human nutrition, or meets the exemptions in R.S.
 37:3093.
 There are broad exemptions that allow holistic nutrition professionals to practice in the State of Louisiana.

 - 3093.
 Exemptions

-- Nothing in this Part shall be construed as being applicable to a member of the clergy or religious non-medical care vendor.
+- Nothing in this Chapter shall be construed to affect or prevent:

 (1) A student enrolled in an approved academic program in dietetics/nutrition from engaging in the practice of dietetics/nutrition, if such practice constitutes a part of a supervised course of study, and if the student is designated by a title which clearly indicates his status as a student or trainee; any person fulfilling the experience requirements of R.S.
 37:3086(C)(2) from engaging in the practice of dietetics/nutrition under the supervision of a licensed dietitian/nutritionist.

 (2) A dietitian/nutritionist who is serving in the Armed Forces or any other federal agency from engaging in the practice of dietetics/nutrition provided such practice is related to service or employment.

 (3) (a) Persons licensed to practice the professions of dentistry, medicine, osteopathy, chiropractic, nursing, or pharmacy from engaging in the practice of dietetics/nutrition when incidental to the practice of their profession, except that such persons may not use the titles “dietitian”, “dietician”, or “nutritionist”.